Passing And Returning Arrays With Functions

 End Function

 You'll notice that this version of SumArray has much more error checking that the earlier version.
 This is because in the first version Arr was declared as an array of Longs.
 This means that we didn't need to test whether it was an array and we didn't need to test whether its elements were numeric.
-But in this later verison, Arr is a Variant that can contain anything, so we need more error checking to ensure everything is valid.
+But in this later version, Arr is a Variant that can contain anything, so we need more error checking to ensure everything is valid.
 With this code, you can pass to an array of any type to SumArray.

 Returning An Array From A Function